chaswiso/Portfolio/Test Charter.md

 # Test Charter
 > This document will describe the agenda for testing and define the primary goal for the session.
+>
+> If you are testing with a charter,
 ## Exploratory Testing
 > Testing on the fly without test cases or scenarios to determine how the software behaves
 - *Identify* a target area, feature or API